 has effect on and after transfer day as if any reference in the agreement or instrument to the Fremantle Fund were (unless the context otherwise requires) a reference to the City of Fremantle.

+[Section 7 inserted by No. 9 of 2013 s.
+6.]

 8. Loan debenture agreements between Fremantle Fund and City of Fremantle

 On transfer day, a loan debenture agreement —